 — Sky and Telescope

-The next Full Moon is on the 16th, and there are two New Moons this month, on the 1st and 30th.
+The next Full Moon is on the 15th, and the next New Moon is on the 29th.

 The International Space Station and various satellites can be tracked and viewed at Heavens-Above.com (link is set for Mt.
 Shasta’s location and elevation.)